-Policy 17.1.2 Chapter 17 (Prevention Planning - Residents with disabilities and residents who are limited English Proficient) requires that the facility take the appropriate steps to ensure that residents with disabilities have an equal opportunity to participate in and benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
-Additionally, residents requiring the assistance of an interpreter will be provided such assistance through an agreement between the facility and the University of Louisiana at Monroe, Foreign Languages Department.
+Policy 17.1.2 (Prevention Planning - Residents with disabilities and residents who are limited English Proficient) requires that the facility take the appropriate steps to ensure that residents with disabilities have an equal opportunity to participate in and benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
+The facility has multiple avenues for providing immediate access to interpreter services to residents who require them.
+In addition to signed agreements for service provision in Spanish, French, Chinese, and Japanese, with the University of Louisiana at Monroe, Foreign Languages Department, an agreement with a local trained braille translator, and an agreement for the provision of auxiliary aids and sign language services are all maintained by the agency.
+The agency has recently secured access to an artificial intelligence translation service as well to support immediate access for residents as may be required.
+Besides confirming the agreements for the provision of interpreting services to residents, the auditor was able to test the facility's process for securing interpretation services on-demand by calling the posted numbers.
+It was further determined that residents may request interpreting services without selfidentification to protect anonymity and support confidential access to support services.
+Access to these services will be provided in a setting (a counselor's or administrator's office) and or manor that affords privacy to the resident.
+Conversations with staff and persons confined in the facility confirmed their knowledge of the existence of these services when and if needed.
 To increase safety measures and ensure standards compliance the facility prohibits the use of resident interpreters, resident readers or other types of resident assistants.
-Various forms are available to youth in both English and Spanish and PREA posters and and other information is also posted in English and Spanish throughout the facility.
-The facility has had no residents with disabilities in the last 12 months.
-Resident and staff interviews verified the facility does not use resident assistants and there were no instances of resident interpreter or readers being used in the past 12 months.
+Various forms are available to youth in both English and Spanish and PREA posters and other information is also posted in English and Spanish throughout the facility.
+The facility has had no residents with disabilities requiring access to these services in the last 12 months.
+Resident and staff interviews verified the facility does not use resident assistants and there were no instances of resident interpreters or readers being used in the past 12 months.

-- Christian Acres Youth Center, Inc. Policy 17.1.2 - Review of Various forms translated into Spanish - Christian Acres Youth Center Pre-Audit Questionnaire - · Interview with residents, and staff - Interview with PREA Coordinator
+- Christian Acres Youth Center, Inc. Policy

+- Review of Various forms translated into Spanish

+- Christian Acres Youth Center Pre-Audit Questionnaire

+- · Interview with residents, and staff

+- Interview with PREA Coordinator